benyboy84/terraform_tfe/modules/team/README.md

 - Create teams.
 - Set team's organization access.
-- Associate a team to permissions on a project.
 - Generates a new team token and overrides existing token if one exists.
 - Add or remove one or more team members.
+- Associate a team to permissions on a project.
+- Associate a team to permissions on a workspace.

 ## Usage example
 ```hcl